 Here are some tips to help you care for your temporary crown:

-While you are at it, avoid hard foods like ice cubes, apples, carrots, and hard candies which could break and/or dislodge the temporary.
+2. While you are at it, avoid hard foods like ice cubes, apples, carrots, and hard candies which could break and/or dislodge the temporary.

 3. Your best bet when eating is to avoid using that side of your mouth where the temporary is much as possible.